icub-tech-iit/cad-libraries/.github/ISSUE_TEMPLATE/Request_modification_libraries_CAD_part.md

-Description and motivation of the changing request:
+Description and motivation of the changing request: <br>
 [ details and reasons of modification ]

 To be filled in by mainteiners or department manager